KD6-Dash-37/TriArb/README.md

 **This project does *not* include trade execution, order placement, or connectivity to live accounts.**
 It is a research and development effort meant for educational purposes only.
 Do not use it for trading real funds.

-## ✨ What We’ve Built So Far

 ### 📡 WebSocket Ingestion

 * **Powered by** [`fastwebsockets`](https://crates.io/crates/fastwebsockets) for ultra-low latency.
-* Subscribes to Binance's `bookTicker` stream for a predefined set of symbols.
+* Connects to either Binance's `bookTicker` stream or a local mock server for test feeds.
 * Efficiently decodes raw frames and dispatches data to a parsing queue via `tokio::mpsc`.

 ### 🧩 Modular Parsers